KleeUT/Auth0ReactSPAExample/blogs/ProtectAnExpressAPI/blog.md

 });
 ```

-## Adding an authenticated endpoint
+# Adding an authenticated endpoint

 With the basic server structure set up lets add an endpoint that will be protected.
-Lest give this an very original path of `/protected`
+Lest give this an very original path of `/private`.

-Install some extra packages to help take care of the undifferentiated heavy lifting.
+First install some extra packages to help take care of the undifferentiated heavy lifting of parsing and validating the authentication header and JWT.

 The (`express-jwt`)[https://github.com/auth0/express-jwt] package that will validate the JWT access token provided and the [`jwks-rsa`](https://github.com/auth0/node-jwks-rsa) package that will handle fetching the correct public key to use when validating the token.